TheAhumMaitra/Your-Name-Zed-theme/README.md

 If you’ve ever wished your coding environment felt a little more magical, nostalgic, or atmospheric… you’re in the perfect place. ✨

-🌌 Preview
+# 🌌 Preview

-A small glimpse of how the theme transforms your Zed experience:
-(Preview screenshot coming soon!)
+Coming soon..

-💫 About This Theme
+# 💫 About This Theme

 This theme was crafted with a lot of appreciation for the emotional storytelling and breathtaking color work of Makoto Shinkai.
 The goal was simple: